The Apothecary Diaries: Manga

 A manga adaptation by Itsuki Nanao and illustrated by Nekokurage began in Square Enix's Monthly Big Gangan on May 25, 2017.
 Square Enix has compiled its chapters into individual tankōbon volumes.
 The first volume was published on September 25, 2017.
-As of March 25, 2025, 15 volumes have been published.
+As of July 24, 2026, 17 volumes have been published.

 In November 2019, Square Enix announced the English language release of the manga in North America and began publishing it in December 2020.

-An alternative manga adaptation, titled The Apothecary Diaries: Maomao's Notes from the Inner Palace (薬屋のひとりごと～猫猫の後宮謎解き手帳～, Kusuriya no Hitorigoto: Maomao no Kōkyū Nazotoki Techō), illustrated by Minoji Kurata, began in Shogakukan's Monthly Sunday Gene-X on August 19, 2017.
+An alternative manga adaptation, titled The Apothecary Diaries: Maomao's Notes on the Inner Palace (薬屋のひとりごと～猫猫の後宮謎解き手帳～, Kusuriya no Hitorigoto: Maomao no Kōkyū Nazotoki Techō), illustrated by Minoji Kurata, began in Shogakukan's Monthly Sunday Gene-X on August 19, 2017.
 Shogakukan has compiled its chapters into individual tankōbon volumes.
 The first volume was published on February 19, 2018.
-As of May 19, 2025, 20 volumes have been published.
-The manga has been licensed in Southeast Asia by Shogakukan Asia.
+As of June 18, 2026, 22 volumes have been published.
+The manga has been licensed in Southeast Asia by Shogakukan Asia, under the title The Apothecary Diaries: Maomao's Notes from the Inner Palace.
+Viz Media has licensed it for English release in North America, with the first volume set to release on October 20, 2026.

 A spin-off manga centered around Xiaolan's point-of-view illustrated by Itsuki Nanao, titled The Apothecary Diaries: Xiaolan's Story, began serialization on Square Enix's Manga Up! manga service on March 23, 2025.
 The spin-off is also published in English on the Manga Up!
-Global website and app.
+Global website and app, and Square Enix will publish the volumes in print starting in October 2026.

 Anime

-An anime television series adaptation produced by Toho Animation Studio and OLM was announced on February 16, 2023.
-It was directed and written by Norihiro Naganuma, with Akinori Fudesaka serving as assistant director for the first season and later replacing Norihiro as director of the second season.
-Yukiko Nakatani designed the characters, and Satoru Kōsaki, Kevin Penkin, and Alisa Okehazama all composed the music.
-The two consecutive-cours series aired from October 22, 2023, to March 24, 2024, on Nippon TV and its affiliates.
-The first opening theme song is "Hana ni Natte" (花になって) performed by Ryokuoushoku Shakai, while the first ending theme song is "Aikotoba" (アイコトバ) performed by Aina the End.
-The second opening theme song is "Ambivalent" (アンビバレント) performed by Uru, while the second ending theme song is "Ai wa Kusuri" (愛は薬), performed by Wacci.

-Following the conclusion of the first season broadcast, a second season was announced.
-It aired from January 10 to July 4, 2025, on the Friday Anime Night programming block on Nippon TV and its affiliates.
-The first opening theme song is "Hyakka Ryōran" (百花繚乱) performed by Lilas Ikuta, while the first ending theme song is "Shiawase no Recipe" (幸せのレシピ) performed by Dai Hirai.
-The second opening theme song is "Kusushiki" (クスシキ) performed by Mrs. Green Apple, while the second ending theme song is "Hitorigoto" (ひとりごと) performed by Omoinotake.
+An anime television series adaptation, produced by Toho Animation Studio and OLM, aired for 24 episodes from October 22, 2023, to March 24, 2024, on Nippon TV and its affiliates.
+(Note: Nippon TV listed the series premiere on October 21 at 25:05, effectively October 22 at 1:05 a.m.
+JST.)
+A second 24-episode season aired from January 10 to July 4, 2025.

-Following the conclusion of the second season broadcast, a sequel to the anime series was announced.
-On the second anniversary of the anime's premiere, it was announced to be a third season that is set to premiere in October 2026.
-The season will run in two split cours, with its second premiering in April 2027.
+Following the conclusion of the second season, a third season and an original anime film were announced.
+The third season is set to premiere in split cours, with the first cours scheduled on October 2, 2026 and the second cours in April 2027.
+The film titled The Apothecary Diaries: The Deceased Empress' Treasure is set to premiere in Japan on December 11, 2026.